 - Plumbing

-- Final inspection
+- The final inspection

-If something’s not right, don’t worry.
+If something’s not quite right, don’t panic.

 Final Steps to Obtain Your Certificate of Occupancy

-- Pass your final inspection
+- Pass your final inspection.

-- Fill out any last forms
+- Fill out any last-minute forms.

-- Pay any remaining fees
+- Pay any outstanding fees.

-- Energy compliance docs
+- Energy compliance documents

 - Special inspection reports